 Ubuntu name comes from an ancient African word meaning

-Ubuntu provides different tastes of the GUI like Gnome, KDE, Xfce, Lxde, Unity etc. Unity is created by Ubuntu teams to make Ubuntu experience unique and better.
+Ubuntu provides different tastes of the GUI like Gnome, KDE, Xfce, Lxde, Unity, etc. Unity is created by Ubuntu teams to make Ubuntu experience unique and better.

 The main goal of the Linux Mint distribution is providing a classical desktop experience like custom tools, out-of-box multimedia support.
-We can play most of the video and audio formats like mkv, mp4, webm, mp3 with the default configuration out of the box.
+We can play most of the video and audio formats like Mkv, mp4, WebM, mp3 with the default configuration out of the box.

-The preferred desktop for Lİnux Mint is Cinnamon which is very well integrated to the Linux Mint.
+The preferred desktop for Linux Mint is Cinnamon which is very well integrated to the Linux Mint.

 Arch Linux is a geek distribution which is very less user-friendly distribution.
-Arch allows us to customize the packages configuration and build where we can avoid unnecessary libraries and also enable useful features which are specialized for our current system and hardware.
+Arch allows us to customize the packages configuration and build where we can avoid unnecessary libraries and also enable useful features that are specialized for our current system and hardware.

 Arch Linux distributions provide the